Credit Bureaus

 - Trans Union – P.O.
 Box 1000, Chester, PA 19022, 1-800-888-4213

-Please note that these Credit Reporting Agencies charge $8.00 per report.
+Please note that these Credit Reporting Agencies may charge for the report.
 However, in some cases you may receive a free report; if you were recently turned down for credit based on the information received from them is only one instance.
 There may be other options.
 Check with each to determine their policies.

 Credit reporting agencies do not evaluate your credit file, but make the information they collect available to others.
 This information in many cases is incorrect.
 It is up to you to take action to make certain that it is corrected and reverified.